Nimra Khan

 Nimra Khan (born 26 June 1991) is a Pakistani actress.
 Khan made her acting debut with a brief role in comedy series Kis Din Mera Viyah Howay Ga (2013).
-She is known for her leading role in several television serials including Meherbaan (2017), Uraan (2019), Khoob Seerat (2020) and Mein Jeena Chahti Hoon (2020).
-In 2016, Khan made her film debut with Blind Love.Mujhe Khuda Pay Yaqeen Hai (2021).
+She is known for her leading role in several television serials including Meherbaan (2017), Uraan (2019), Khoob Seerat (2020), Mein Jeena Chahti Hoon (2020), Mujhe Khuda Pay Yaqeen Hai (2021) and Umm-e-Ayesha (2024).
+In 2016, Khan made her film debut with Blind Love.

 Career

 Television

 Nimra started her career in a brief role in Kis Din Mera Viyah Howay Ga, she also played a lead role in television play Khwaab Tabeer on PTV.
 She is known for her performances in Kaisi Khushi Lekar Aaya Chand on A-Plus, opposite Ahsan Khan, Rishta Anjana Sa on Ary Digital and Choti Si Zindagi on Hum TV.
 In 2019, she had a good year as she was praised for her performances in the smash-hit drama Bhool on ARY Digital and popular hit series Uraan on A-Plus.